Chief and Executive

 Deputy Chief Raj Gill

-Upon graduation from the RCMP training academy, Deputy Chief Gill was posted to Saskatchewan and served as a general duty police officer in rural, municipal and indigenous communities and also performed duties in highway patrol, witness protection, and public order policing.
+Upon graduation from the RCMP training academy in 1991, Deputy Chief Gill was posted to Saskatchewan and served as a general duty police officer in rural, municipal and indigenous communities and also performed duties in highway patrol, witness protection, and public order policing.
 Deputy Chief Gill also served on the RCMP Musical Ride, as an Instructor at the RCMP Training Academy, as a staffing officer, and as Aide-de-Camp for the Lieutenant Governor of Manitoba.

 Deputy Chief Gill holds a diploma from Lethbridge College in Criminal Justice, a certificate in Advanced Program in Management, Leadership and Strategy from the University of Manitoba, and a certificate in Executive Leadership Development Program from the University of Alberta School of Business.
 He is currently working towards a Masters of Business Administration.

 He is the recipient of the RCMP Long Service Medal with Bronze Clasp, the Queen’s Golden Jubilee Medal, and the Queen’s Diamond Jubilee Medal.
-He has also been awarded the Commanding Officer’s commendation for outstanding service on two occasions.
+He has also been awarded the Commanding Officer’s awards for outstanding service on two occasions.